| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 us who have stood up & made such claims, both within & outside of the realm of the PAS,

 have subjected ourselves to enormous criticismoften impassioned & irrational.
+My experience has been that

 sex-abuse accusations that arise within the context of PAS situations are more likely to